-I put our “kitchen” area on the wall next to the front door so you don’t see it first thing when you swing open the door and walk in.
+I put our “kitchen” area on the wall next to the front door so you don’t see it first thing when you walk in.

 We used an Amazon shelf with wood crates as our kitchen storage and prep area.
 The wood crates contain: coffee and mugs, bathroom toiletries and towels, paper goods, outside stuff and paper towels.
 They are easy to pull out when we need things, and the kids can reach them, yet we don’t have to see the clutter.
 I usually do food prep on the table, or our picnic table outside.